open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Unit Formation

 Units consisting of more than one model must stay within close proximity of each other during a battle, known as being "in formation".
-A unit is in formation when the distance between each model forms a chain connecting all the models with a gap between each model no larger than 3 inches.
+A unit is in formation when the distance between each model forms a chain connecting all the models with a gap between each model no larger than 2 inches.
 Every time you activate a unit, after you move each of your models, the unit must finish that action in formation.

 It is possible for your unit to become out of formation during another units activation, by losing models as they are destroyed for example.
-If this happens, the next time the unit activates it must immediately make a move action to restore being in formation.
-If it cannot be resume being in formation after it's move action the unit is destroyed and removed from the game.
+If this happens, the next time the unit activates it must make a move action ad it's first action to restore being in formation.
+If it cannot resume being in formation after this move action the unit is destroyed and removed from the game.

 #### Facing and Arcs

-Every model in Cadence has a forward facing direction, typically the direction the miniature is facing but if this is not obvious you should agree with your opponent or mark a point on the model's base.
-By extension there is also an opposite backwards facing for the model.
+Each model in Cadence has a forward-facing direction, typically the direction the miniature is facing.
+If this is not clear, you should agree with your opponent or mark a point on the model's base.
+By extension, there is also an opposite backward-facing direction for the model.

-In addition a model divides the battlefield around it into 4 zones, 90 degree arcs around the center of the model.
-The front 90 degree arc is centered on the models forward facing, the rear arc aligned to the rear facing, and the left and right arcs to the left and right of the model.
-To determine which arc a model or unit is in it is always considered in the front-most possible arc, if a model or unit is partially in more than one arc the front arc takes priority, the left and right arcs take the next priority, with the rear arc being the lowest priority.
+Additionally, each model divides the battlefield around it into four 90-degree zones, called arcs.
+The front arc is centered on the model's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right arcs are to the model's left and right, respectively.

+To determine which arc a model or unit is in, it is considered to be in the front-most possible arc.
+If a model or unit is partially in more than one arc, the front arc takes priority, followed by the left and right arcs, with the rear arc being the lowest priority.

 ### Weapons

-In order to fight, your models require weapons and these will be listed in your unit profile.
-Weapons have their own set of attributes which are usually provided in your module or army list.
+The weapons that your models fight with also have their own set of attributes which are usually provided in your module or army list.
 These are:

 - Range (Rng): The distance the weapon can make an attack up to.
 - Attacks (Att): The volume or intensity of the attacks from the weapon.